-The wire harness connection for the speedometer is under the right side of the dash near the warning alarm.
+The wire harness connection for the speedometer is under the right side of the dash above the hydraulic oil tank.
 Locate the green wire (labeled B-144) with an individual plug.

 - 1. For a speedometer readout in miles per hour, the green wire (B-144) should be connected to the wire from the information gauge that is labeled B-142. - 2.
 For a speedometer readout in kilometers per hour, the green wire (B-144) should be connected to the wire from the information gauge that is labeled B-143.